JDACS4C-IMPROVE/docs/content/curating_templates_infer.rst

 - Prediction performance scores on test data: calculated using the raw model predictions and the true values for performance metrics specified by :code:`metric_type`.
 The scores are saved as json in :code:`test_scores.json`.

+The file should be named :code:`mymodel_infer_improve.py` where 'mymodel' is the name of your model.

 .. code-block:: python